anira-project/anira/docs/sphinx/usage.rst

-``anira_handler_prepare(h, contract, &err)`` is the blocking quiescence point, never from the driver thread and never overlapped by another handler entry: it validates the configuration against the Hard contract (the rules of section 1.1 and the contract's own: geometry, an explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes by canonical name), loads the model of every candidate that has an entry, sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0) builds the plan report and, last, calls the prepare function of every stage that has one (a status other than ``ANIRA_OK`` fails the prepare with it); a second prepare replaces the session whole, a failed one leaves the handler unprepared. ``anira_handler_destroy`` releases the session and, with the last handler in this copy of anira, joins the inference thread pool; a handler counts as a user of the core, so ``anira_shutdown`` is refused while one lives.
-What this pre-release refuses at prepare, with ``ANIRA_ERROR_NOT_SUPPORTED``: an Async contract, ``ANIRA_BUDGET_MEASURED`` and ``ANIRA_WARMUP_UNTIL_STABLE`` (the defaults of a fresh contract: set an explicit budget and a fixed warmup, as every bundled contract file does).
+``anira_handler_prepare(h, contract, &err)`` is the blocking quiescence point, never from the driver thread and never overlapped by another handler entry: it validates the configuration against the Hard contract (the rules of section 1.1 and the contract's own: geometry, an explicit budget, a fixed or no warmup, the miss policy against the anchor, the ring dtypes and the host domains by canonical name, the stage's real-time promise against its placement), loads the model of every candidate that has an entry, sizes the rings for the block range and the latency, selects the plan of the variant's default engine (else plan 0), builds the plan report and, last, calls the stage's prepare function when the pipeline has a stage with one (a status other than ``ANIRA_OK`` fails the prepare with it, the message naming the stage); a second prepare replaces the session whole, a failed one leaves the handler unprepared.
+``anira_handler_num_entries(h)`` then says how many chunks may be in flight at once, the size of a stage's per-entry scratch (section 2). ``anira_handler_destroy`` releases the session and, with the last handler in this copy of anira, joins the inference thread pool; a handler counts as a user of the core, so ``anira_shutdown`` is refused while one lives.
+What this pre-release refuses at prepare, with ``ANIRA_ERROR_NOT_SUPPORTED``: an Async contract, ``ANIRA_BUDGET_MEASURED`` and ``ANIRA_WARMUP_UNTIL_STABLE`` (the defaults of a fresh contract: set an explicit budget and a fixed warmup, as every bundled contract file does), a Buffer spec (section 1.1) and a host domain other than ``ANIRA_DOMAIN_HOST`` (section 1.3).

 .. code-block:: c